 Don’t let our rural setting fool you.
 When you arrive at Taylor, it won’t take long for you to find plenty of ways to get involved.
 Student organizations go far beyond the “student council” experience of high school.
 While Taylor students develop, plan, and run many important programs for the university, we aren’t interested in just developing your leadership skills or adding items to your resume.
 We call our students to follow the example of Jesus Christ who came not to be served but to serve.
 You will find lots of opportunities for leadership but you will also find just as many opportunities to be discipled and served by those around you.

 All these avenues for service come together to create an authentic community, which is living faithfully together.
 Our campus life is more than hanging out in the dorm with friends, leading various student organizations, or keeping busy between classes.
-The lessons our students learn through living life together are a vital part of the Taylor experience.
-Those lessons are essential to shaping the character of our students in a unique way, equipping them to passionately serve not for just four years but for a lifetime.
+The lessons you will learn through living life together are a vital part of the Taylor experience.
+Those lessons are essential to shaping your character in a unique way, equipping you to passionately serve not for just four years but for a lifetime.

 It's a mutual decision.